Documentation Given After Completing HAZWOPER Training

 B. Operator Card

-• An Operator Card, sometimes referred to as an ID card or certification card, is a tangible identification document provided to individuals who have completed HAZWOPER training.
+• An Operator Card, sometimes referred to as an ID card or certification card, is a tangible identification document provided to individuals who have completed training.
 Its purpose is to serve as a portable proof of certification that can be easily carried to job sites or presented during compliance checks or inspections.

 • How it Differs from the Certificate of Training: